Research Seminar "Public Policy Analysis"

 - To familiarize students with the research and analysis methods, to introduce them the rules of drafting and developing of academic research texts of various genres clarifying the language peculiarities of academic writing

-- To develop professional skills and competences required for the preparation of course papers, master's theses, academic papers, reviews, etc. on public policy & human rights issues
+- To develop professional skills and competences required for the preparation of master's theses, academic papers, reviews, etc. on public policy & human rights issues

 - To teach students the techniques and skills of scientific analysis of empirical data needed for their further professional activities

-- Be able conduct an independent research in the field of public policy & human rights, both singly and within the group
+- Be able to develop the program of the research in the field of public policy & human rights

 - Be able to use different data, apply different analysis methods in the public policy & human rights research and monitoring